 These audio amplifiers were designed for use in theatre and cinema sound amplification systems and were in use until 1975 in the picture theatre at Inverell, NSW.
-Although it is unknown where this rack of amplifiers was initially used it dates from the late 1920s and was one of the first amplifier systems to be used by cinemas and theatres to present amplified sound with film.
+This equipment was installed in February 1930.
+This amplifier was either used until the theatre closed or was decommissioned some time prior (many systems of this vintage were replaced from the 1950s on).
+The theatre where this system was installed was demolished in August 1975.
+This amplifier system was one of the firts to be used by cinemas and theatres to present amplified sound with film.

 An audio accompaniment to 'silent' film was initially performed by a small orchestra with the music program often selected by the film director.
 Score and cue information would be distributed along with the film to theatres.
 Photoplayers and the like (pianos and organs with a small selection of sound effect instruments) were also employed by theatres allowing an abbreviated score with effects to be performed by a single musician.

 Although there are infrequent and earlier examples of recorded sound with film, earnest efforts and conversion to 'talkies' commenced in 1928.
 The early part of this transition saw two new and competing forms applied to the presentation of pre-recorded audio; pre-recorded disks with mood music and sound effects played (not synchronised) with a film, again according to scores and cues; and pre recorded disks on platters mechanically synchronised to the projector movement.
 Both forms required the purchase of expensive and high maintenance amplifiers.
 Installation of the synchronised disk players was even more costly.
 This transitional period was followed by the adoption of an optical sound recording technique that united and synchronised the image and sound onto the film.